ocsolution/NUXT_DOC/Table.md

 ## Usage

+## prop

+### + data
-+ Use the `data` prop to set the data to display in the table.
+Use the `data` prop to set the data to display in the table.
 By default, the table will display all the fields of the rows.

 ```vue
 <script setup>